curv3d/curv/docs/Shape_Atlas.rst

 Signed Distance Fields:
   Shapes are represented internally as Signed Distance Fields (SDFs), see `<Theory.rst>`_.
-  The issue here is that a given shape can be represented by many different SDFs, and it's not technically feasible to choose a single normalized SDF representation for all shapes.
+  This is not a unique representation: a given shape can be represented by many different SDFs.

-  For each operation, we specify not just the shape that is constructed, but also the quality and structure of the resulting Signed Distance Field.
-  In many cases, we specify multiple implementations of an operation with different SDF structures for the result.
-This usually represents an engineering tradeoff, where a better quality SDF costs more to compute.

-  Some of the operations here operate not just on the shape of an argument, but also on its distance field, so that the shape of the result depends on the distance field of one or more arguments.
-These are "low level" operations, since they break the shape abstraction and expose the underlying implementation.
+  In most cases, the user just wants to let the implementation choose an SDF that is fast to compute and fast to render.

+  However, there are some Distance Field Shape Operations (see section 3) that construct a shape based on the SDF of an input shape.
+  These operations are too useful to leave out.
+  For this reason, we document the class of SDF created by each shape operation.

+  There are 3 SDF classes:

+  exact:
+    The distance field contains the exact Euclidean distance to the nearest boundary.
+    The ``isosurface`` operation will create a rounded offset.
+  mitred:
+    Vertex and edge information is preserved in all isosurfaces.
+    The ``isosurface`` operation will create a mitred offset.
+  approximate:
+    The SDF is implementation dependent, and may change between releases as the code is optimized.

 Bounding Box:
   Each shape has an axis aligned bounding box, which may be either exact or approximate.